 DO: use a rag that can be washed easily either by hand or machine, or have multiple rags to cover all the rooms in your household.
 Whether you use our All Purpose Microfiber Cloths or our Specialty Microfiber Cloths, they come in packs of two or three so there are plenty to go around for each room.
 Our microfiber cloths are designed specifically for different materials and jobs, from wood and leather, to dust and dirt, or all practical surfaces.

 DONT: mix cleaning products.
 To avoid coughing, eye irritation, nausea, wheezing, or pneumonia, don’t mix cleaning products or use a product containing bleach before or after using one that contains ammonia (according to the Washington State Department of Health).

-DO: use cleaning products for what they are instructed to clean.
-Referring back to the first mistake of overusing cleaning products, you should also avoid using a single concentrate as an all-purpose cleaner.
+DO: use cleaning products as they are instructed when cleaning.
+Referring back to the first mistake of misusing cleaning products, you should also avoid using a single concentrate as an all-purpose cleaner.
 Follow the instructions and be sure to handle different cleaners properly.